mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 Fajro stood by with a disappointed look on his face, gestured toward another soldier to bind Melna's hands while the operator gathered the microphone and listener from the floor and held them up to Fajro, hae head down in submission.

-"You would do well to move faster next time," he told hae.
-Carefully, Fajro took the listener and microphone from hae hands, not once looking at hae.
-Hae hands had a barely perceptible tremble to them as thi grasped onto hae seat and sank into it.
+"You would do well to move faster next time," he told hae as he carefully took the listener and microphone, not once looking at hae face.
+Hae hands had an almost imperceptible tremble to them as thi grasped onto hae seat and sank into it.
+He lifted the microphone to his mouth again and the other operators all frantically prepared their notes.
+He continued where he'd left off.

 Fajro gestured to a man at the far side of the room, and he approached, reaching carefully into a bag for a length of razor vine.
 Melna fought against her bindings, but she was stopped by a soldier behind her.
 She felt the itching points of its stinging needles as the man placed it around her throat.
 Her reflexes told her to move, to gesticulate out of this trap, but consciously, she knew that even speaking would be excruciating.

 Fajro spoke to her calmly, "I didn't want to resort to this, but you've disrespected me and everyone in this room.
 Your destructive thoughts must be kept in check."

-She stared at him intently, trying to forget the pain across her chest, the sting upon her throat. _He needs me,_ she thought. _Liffa, the vine.
+She stared at him intently, trying to forget the pain across her chest, the sting upon her throat. _He needs me,_ she thought. _Bringing me here.
+Speaking to Liffa.
 There's a purpose to all this._

 He turned toward everyone in the room as they sat looking to him and Melna.
 "We are about to make history as the first people to make contact with life outside of our own planet.
 You all play a vital role to the survival of our species.
 In our mission, a mistake will cost you your own life, your families lives.
 Everyone you know will cease to exist."